KMIA · Miami, Florida

 Not attached to the FBO or main terminal.

-Miami International Airport - General Aviation Center (GAC)
+CBP Miami General Aviation Center (GAC)

 Inspection Process